 Tokyo is perhaps one of the most unique capital cities on the planet!
 Home to some of Japan’s most intriguing tourist hotspots, there are plenty of fascinating facts to uncover here.
-Why not read on and learn these 22 interesting facts about Tokyo before you take a trip out East?
+Why not read on and learn these fun facts about Tokyo before you take a trip out East?

 Tokyo went by a completely different name until 1980!
 Citizens would know the city by the name of Edo until this date.